ASTRO-POLIS/polis/README.md

 - `Public` sites conform strictly to the POLIS standard, and provide APIs in the JSON format at a minimum.
 The site *must* list all known observatories (Earth-based and otherwise).
 - `Private` sites are used locally by different organisations to support internal infrastructure or as a performance cache.
 - `Local` sites can be used for clients running on mobile devices or desktop apps.
-They are used as a local cache and, in the case of mobole apps, in offline mode.
+They are used as a local cache and, in the case of mobile apps, in offline mode.
 - `Mirror` sites are backups of public sites.
 These should only be used when the public site is down, either for maintenance or because of technical issues.
 - `Experimental` sites are used for implementing and testing new functionality or future unstable versions of the POLIS standard.